Abuse inquiry: No statement copies for alleged victims

 Her request was refused on the basis of preserving the confidentiality of the work being undertaken.

-The woman brought a judicial review challenge to the decision, claiming she had a right to a copy of the record of her evidence to the forum.'No unfairness'
+The woman brought a judicial review challenge to the decision, claiming she had a right to a copy of the record of her evidence to the forum.

 However, the judge found there was no authority for her contention.